shivanshkc/squelette/README.md

 3. Rename the `cmd/squelette` folder to your desired project name.

+4. Delete the `CHANGELOG.md` file.

-4. Create a configs file by running:
+5. Create a configs file by running:
     ```sh
     cp configs/configs.sample.yaml configs/configs.yaml
     ```

-5. Run using:
+6. Run using:
     ```sh
     make run
     ```